aws-cloudformation/cloudformation-cli/doc_source/resource-type-walkthrough.md

 1. Repeat the previous two steps until the resource has completed\.

-### Performing Resource Contract Tests<a name="resource-type-walkthrough-test-contract"></a>
+### Performing resource contract tests<a name="resource-type-walkthrough-test-contract"></a>

-Resource contract tests verify that the resource type provider schema you've defined properly catches property values that will fail when passed to the underlying APIs called from within your resource handlers\.
+Resource contract tests verify that the resource type type schema you've defined properly catches property values that will fail when passed to the underlying APIs called from within your resource handlers\.
 This provides a way of validating user input before passing it to the resource handlers\.
-For example, in the `Custom::Testing::WordPress` resource type provide schema \(in the `custom-testing-wordpress.json` file\), we specified regex patterns for the `Name` and `SubnetId` properties, and set the maximum length of `Name` as 219 characters\.
+For example, in the `Example::Testing::WordPress` resource type provide schema \(in the `example-testing-wordpress.json` file\), we specified regex patterns for the `Name` and `SubnetId` properties, and set the maximum length of `Name` as 219 characters\.
 Contract tests are intended to stress and validate those input definitions\.

 #### Specify Resource Contract Test Override Values<a name="resource-type-walkthrough-test-contract-override"></a>

 The CloudFormation CLI performs resource contract tests using input that is generated from the patterns you define in your resource's property definitions\.
 However, some inputs can't be randomly generated\.
-For example, the `Custom::Testing::WordPress` resource requires an actual subnet ID for testing, not just a string that matches the appearance of a subnet ID\.
+For example, the `Example::Testing::WordPress` resource requires an actual subnet ID for testing, not just a string that matches the appearance of a subnet ID\.
 So in order to test this property, we need to include a file with actual values for the resource contract tests to use\. an overrides\.json at the root of our project that looks like this:

 1. Navigate to the root of your project\.